emigimenezj/eloquent-javascript-notes/NOTES.md

 >   // → 1
 > </script>
 > ```
 > Unlike methods such as `getElementsByTagName`, the object returned by `querySelectorAll` is *not* live.
-It is still not a real array, though, so you still need to call `Array.from` if you wanat to treat it like one.
+It is still not a real array, though, so you still need to call `Array.from` if you want to treat it like one.

 > The `querySelector` method works in a similar way.
 It will return only the first matching element or null when no element matches.